-The choice of the skeleton to be used as well as the code parameters provided to instantiate the behavioural skeleton are functional concerns: they only depend on what has to be computed (i.e. on the application at hand) and on the qualitative parallelism exploitation pattern the programmer wants to exploit.
+The choice of the skeleton to be used as well as the code parameters provided to instantiate the BS are functional concerns: they only depend on what has to be computed (i.e. on the application at hand) and on the qualitative parallelism exploitation pattern the programmer wants to exploit.
 The autonomic management itself is a non-functional concern.
 The self-management and self-tuning activities taking place in the manager to ensure user supplied SLA both depend on the application structure (the one defined by the algorithmic skeleton) and on the target architecture at hand.
-The implementation of both the algorithmic skeleton and the autonomic manager is in the charge of the "system" programmer, i.e. the one providing the behavioural skeleton framework to the application user.
+The implementation of both the algorithmic skeleton and the autonomic manager is in the charge of the 'system' programmer, i.e. the one providing the BS framework to the application user.

-In the programming model provided by behavioural skeletons, the application programmers are in charge of picking up a behavioural skeleton (or a composition of behavioural skeletons) among those available and of providing the corresponding parameters and SLA.
-The system, and in particular the autonomic managers of the behavioural skeletons instantiated by the application programmer, are in charge of performing all those activities needed to ensure the user supplied SLA.
-These activities, in turn, may include varying some implementation parameters (e.g. the parallelism degree, the kind of communication protocol used among different parallel entities or scheduling/mapping of the parallel activities to the target processing elements) as well as changing the behavioural skeleton (composition) chosen by the application programmer (e.g. using "under the hoods" an equivalent, but more efficient (with respect to the target architecture and user supplied SLA) behavioural skeleton (composition)).
+In the programming model provided by BS, the application programmers are in charge of picking up a BS (or a composition of BS) among those available and of providing the corresponding parameters and SLA.
+The system, and in particular the autonomic managers of the BS instantiated by the application programmer, is in charge of performing all those activities needed to ensure the user supplied SLA.
+These activities, in turn, may include varying some implementation parameters (e.g. the parallelism degree, the kind of communication protocol used among different parallel entities or scheduling/mapping of the parallel activities to the target processing elements) as well as changing the BS (composition) chosen by the application programmer (e.g. using 'under the hoods' an equivalent, but more efficient (with respect to the target architecture and user supplied SLA) BS (composition)).

-Autonomic management of non-functional concerns is based on the concurrent execution (with respect to the application "business logic") of a basic control loop such as that shown in Fig. 2.
+Autonomic management of non-functional concerns is based on the concurrent execution (with respect to the application 'business logic') of a basic control loop such as that shown in Figure 2.
 In the monitor phase, the application behaviour is observed, then in the analyse and plan phases the observed behaviour is examined to discover possible malfunctioning and corrective actions are planned.
 The corrective actions are usually taken from a library of known actions and the chosen action is determined by the result of the analysis phase.
-Finally, the actions planned are applied to the application during the execute phase [13, 14, 15, 16, 17, 18].

-Currently, two kind of behavioural skeletons are implemented in GCM: a task farm BS and a data parallel BS (see Fig. 3).
+Finally, the actions planned are applied to the application during the execute phase (Kephart and Chess, 2003; Danelutto, 2005; Aldinucci and Danelutto, 2006; Aldinucci et al., 2007, 2009a,b).
+Currently, two kind of BS are implemented in GCM: a task farm BS and a data parallel BS (see Figure 3).
 The former models embarrassingly parallel computations processing independent items x_i of an input stream to obtain items $f(x_i)$ of the corresponding output stream.
-The latter models data parallel computations by computing for each item of the input stream x_i an item $f(x_i, D)$ of the corresponding output stream, where D represents a read only data structure and the result of $f(x_i, D)$ can be computed as a map of some function $f'(x_i)$ on all the items of D followed by a reduce of the different $f'(x_i, D_i)$ with an associative and commutative operator q.
+The latter models data parallel (DP) computations by computing for each item of the input stream x_i an item $f(x_i, D)$ of the corresponding output stream, where D represents a read only data structure and the result of $f(x_i, D)$ can be computed as a map of some function $f'(x_i)$ on all the items of D followed by a reduce of the different $f'(x_i, D_i)$ with an associative and commutative operator g.